 What does a Lawyer like Jonathan Ginsberg Actually Do when Representing a disability Claimant?

-I also bring to my representation experience and knowledge about the disability hearing process and about the judges who preside over cases in the northern half of Georgia.
+I also bring to my representation experience and knowledge about the disability hearing process and about the judges who preside over cases in the Atlanta metro area and in the northern half of Georgia.
 Social Security hearings are scheduled on the hour – judges expect claimants (and their lawyers) to be prepared, to present targeted testimony, to highlight specific pages of evidence and to make clear and convincing oral arguments.
 I am always thoroughly prepared for my hearings and you can be sure that the evidence supporting your claim will be presented respectfully and professionally.